markhj/php-tendency/README.md

 Here, the standard deviation is ``0.25``` which corresponds to 25% from the mean value.

-> The standard deviation must be given between 0 and 1.

 Learn more:
 [Standard deviation on Wikipedia](https://en.wikipedia.org/wiki/Standard_deviation)